 I don’t know about you guys, but until a couple of years ago, I hadn’t given a single thought to what kinda knives were present at my home.
 I did harbor a secret crush on celebrity chefs who displayed insanely good knife skills but that was about it.

-So when I started my first food outlet, it didn’t even occur to me of getting some specialized knives for the kitchen.
+So when I started my first food business, it didn’t even occur to me of getting some specialized knives for the kitchen.
 And I remember us trying to hire a chef-cum-cook guy to come work at the outlet.
 In the middle of the meeting, he very casually asks if he can see what all knives we had.

 I will never forget the disappointed look on his face as I stood there holding all the random domestic knives in my hands.
 That day I realized for the first time, how important knives can be in a kitchen.
 We eventually ended up not working together.

 But even then, I have always found the world of knives very confusing.
 There are so many jargon and a million different kinds of knives and to even answer the basic question of ‘which knife should I buy for my home kitchen’, you’d have to do a ton of research.